 It’s here!
 The long anticipated 2017 Overwatch World Cup has begun.
 Qualified teams will battle it out until the very best teams in the world fill the eight spots in the Overwatch World Cup playoffs.
 The real action will take place at Blizzcon in November but it definitely won’t be a boring wait until then.
 You can look forward to watching the very best Overwatch matches in the world for the next few months.

 This year, Blizzard is aiming higher and promises that everything will be bigger and better.
 You can expect to see more countries, more games and more live events.
 The Overwatch World Cup 2016 was a huge success, especially when taken into account that it only debuted last year.
 Competitors from more than 50 countries competed for a spot and over 3 million votes were cast to select rosters.
 South Korea became the world champion and Winston prodigy Miro was named the tournament MVP.
-This year’s 2017 Overwatch World Cup promises to deliver even more spectacular action, not to mention the now amazing Overwatch League that’s airing right now!
+This year’s 2018 Overwatch World Cup promises to deliver even more spectacular action, not to mention the now amazing Overwatch League that’s airing right now!

 The 2017 World Cup has four phases with an exciting new addition: Life qualifiers around the world!
 The first phase established country participation.
 The skill ratings of the top 100 players from every country determined each country’s average rating.
 Phase Two used those average ratings to identify which 32 countries from around the world have the most skilled players.
 These countries moved on to the live qualifiers – they stage that we are currently in.
 The groups are battling in groups of eight for a chance to compete on the BlizzCon 2017 stage.
 The third phase, live qualifiers, are providing loads of nail-biting action before the World Cup moves on to its final phase: the Blizzcon finals.